Mindful movement may ease leg pain and boost walking in PAD patients

 Summary

-This study looked at whether adding body awareness therapy—gentle exercises focusing on relaxation, breathing, and body control—to standard physical therapy could improve walking ability, pain, and emotional well-being in people with peripheral artery disease (PAD).
+This study tested whether adding body awareness therapy (gentle exercises focusing on breathing, relaxation, and body awareness) to standard physical therapy could improve walking ability, pain, and emotional well-being in people with peripheral artery disease (PAD).
 Fifty-one adults with PAD took part.
-The results may help design better exercise programs for managing PAD symptoms.
+One group did standard exercises alone, while the other group also did body awareness therapy.
+The results showed that the extra therapy may help with walking distance, pain, and quality of life.

 Disclaimer Read more